Short answer: Hire a freelancer from Upwork and start a beautiful relationship.

 Unless you’ve been living in a tunnel you will have heard about outsourcing.
 There are good and bad stories, as with everything.

-oDesk.com is one of the largest, online, outsourcing networks and is essentially a huge catalogue of workers with their skills, experience and past work history on display.
+Upwork.com is one of the largest, online, outsourcing networks and is essentially a huge catalogue of workers with their skills, experience and past work history on display.
 It’s like a giant recruitment platform.

-You see, oDesk takes a snapshot every couple of minutes of the worker’s computer as they work on your project.
+You see, Upwork takes a snapshot every couple of minutes of the worker’s computer as they work on your project.
 You can see what they are working on while they’re billing you for their time.

 The other recruitment platforms don’t offer this same transparency.
 I like transparency.
 It helps to create a trusting relationship.

 Most workers prefer an hourly rate as this means they get paid for the project as they go along.
 I prefer to pay by the hour.
 I set a maximum time limit per week, which is generally for the total agreed amount.
 I can stop the contract at any time, so I still have control.

-Although, admittedly, I haven’t used Elance or Guru for a year or so I have always found oDesk to have better quality freelancers.
+Although, admittedly, I haven’t used Elance or Guru for a year or so I have always found Upwork to have better quality freelancers.
 Less time wasters.
 More people who actually want to create a good quality working relationship.
 Less beginners.
 More information in their profiles.

-Sometimes, if you’re very clever, you’ll be able to find a worker’s email listed in their portfolio in order to contact them directly. oDesk charges 10% of the project cost to effectively reveal the worker’s contact details.(You don’t pay unless you go ahead with the contract.)
+Sometimes, if you’re very clever, you’ll be able to find a worker’s email listed in their portfolio in order to contact them directly.
+Upwork charges 10% of the project cost to effectively reveal the worker’s contact details.
+You don’t pay unless you go ahead with the contract.

-This means that oDesk records and measures whether the worker is sitting there staring blankly at a screen, or whether they’re tapping away on the keyboard and moving the mouse.
+This means that Upwork records and measures whether the worker is sitting there staring blankly at a screen, or whether they’re tapping away on the keyboard and moving the mouse.
 The extra 10% is your Nanny, watching over the worker.

-By working within the oDesk system you also get the advantage of using their payment system, and controlling how much is paid and when.
+By working within the Upwork system you also get the advantage of using their payment system, and controlling how much is paid and when.
 Paying someone in Belarus can be problematic as their banking system doesn’t operate the same way as other countries.

-So, to summarise:
+So, to summarize: